Opheodrys aestivus aestivus

 Rough green snakes are found in a variety of habitats.
 They inhabit uplands and wetlands as well as many habitat types in between.
 Rough green snakes are particularly abundant along the edges of ponds or streams where they can be found in the overhanging branches of trees and shrubs.
 They sometimes take to the water in pursuit of prey.

 Rough green snakes spend the majority of their life in trees and shrubs hunting for crickets, grasshoppers, spiders, caterpillars, and an occasional small tree frog.
-Rough green snakes are not constrictors.
-They simply grasp their food with tiny recurved teeth and swallow their prey alive.
+They are not constrictors.
+They simply grasp prey with tiny recurved teeth and swallow it alive.

 Rough green snakes mate in both spring and fall.
 Females lay 3-12 cylindrical eggs, usually in rotting logs or under rocks, during June or July.
 After an incubation period of 5-12 weeks, the eggs hatch and young emerge in late summer or early fall.
 Hatchlings are approximately 6 inches in length.
 Rough green snakes are extremely well camouflaged.
 Their bright, leaf-green coloration makes them virtually invisible among tangled vegetation.
 Their primary defense mechanism against predation or capture is to remain motionless until an opportunity for escape presents itself.
 Like many snakes, when first captured or handled, rough green snakes will distend their cloacae and expel a noxious mixture of feces, uric acid, and musk.